-You can’t exactly expect Baby to start pitching in with the dishes and mowing the lawn until she’s a lot older, but when exactly can you start asking her to do little chores around the house?
-Is it best to assign responsibility to teach her life lessons, or should you let her enjoy being a child while she can?
+You can’t exactly expect Baby to start pitching in with the dishes and mowing the lawn until they're a lot older, but when exactly can you start asking them to do little chores around the house?
+Is it best to assign responsibility to teach them life lessons, or should you let them enjoy being a child while they can?

 To chore or not to chore